dumspiro44/work/replit.md

 ### Frontend Architecture

 The frontend is built with React 18 and TypeScript, using Vite for development.
 It utilizes Shadcn UI (New York style), Radix UI, and Tailwind CSS for a consistent and modern user interface.
 Wouter handles client-side routing, and state management is managed by TanStack Query for server state and React Context for authentication and theme settings.
-Key pages include Login, Dashboard, Posts Management, Interface Translation, Translation Jobs, and Configuration.
+Key pages include Login, Dashboard, Posts Management, Create Content, Content Correction, Translation Jobs, Menu Translation, Interface Translation, SEO Optimization, and Configuration.

 ### Backend Architecture